 In accounting, there are five different types of accounts:

 Assets: Accounts that you create to represent anything that your organization owns, like your checking account, savings account, petty cash, accounts receivable, or fixed assets.
 Typically numbered from 1000-1999

 Liabilities: Accounts that you create to represent anything that your organization owes, like a loan, credit card, or accounts payable.
 Typically numbered from 2000-2999

 Equity (Funds): Any area of your organization that needs to have its own income, expense and/or ongoing balance.
 These are the accounts for money that you have set aside for specific reasons, like a grant, or a building project.
 Typically numbered from 3000-3999

 Income: Any way that you receive money, like contributions or grant income.
 Typically numbered from 4000-4999

 Expenses: Any way that you spend money, like Office Supplies, or Utilities.
 Typically numbered from 5000 and up

 Your chart of accounts provides a few different levels of organization.
 Each type of account is broken out into its own category, and you can create an account group, account, and sub-account as needed.
 This organization will affect the way that you view your reports as you will have options to sub-total by account groups, and either show or hide your sub-accounts.

-Or, if you’re looking for more details on what a nonprofit chart of accounts is, you can watch this short tutorial:
+If you’re looking for more details on what a nonprofit chart of accounts is, this tutorial may help provide some more information: